-Monuments in Allensmore parish, according to the latest version of the monuments register. resources and cor energy more and onsumption nd climate Monitoring changes to historic landscapes.
+Monuments in Allensmore parish, according to the latest version of the monuments register. esources and connergy more a Resource consumption and climate change Monitoring changes to historic landscapes.
 Historic Landscape Character assessments have only been undertaken for Hereford City.
 Rapid townscape Assessments (2010) were only undertaken for Hereford, Ledbury and Ross. - No specific targets identified.
 Should be monitored through AMR following the adoption of the Core Strategy, in line with SA recommendations.
 Historic Landscape Character Assessment for Hereford.
 Rapid townscape Assessments (2010)

 SA Objective SA Theme Proposed indicator Current status Trends Targets Issues and constraints Baseline (information) source 15.
 Value, protect, enhance and restore the landscape quality of Herefordshire, including its rural areas and open spaces.
 Natural environment Number of developments meeting and surpassing national design standards.
 There is no countywide or locally specific data available at present. - No specific targets identified.
 Should be monitored through AMR following the adoption of the Core Strategy, in line with SA recommendations. - 15.
 Value, protect, enhance and restore the landscape quality of Herefordshire, including its rural areas and open spaces.
 Natural environment The need for, frequency and outcomes of planning enforcement investigations/ planning appeals concerning aspects of local loss of heritage assets and locally important buildings particularly within a conservation area.
 Countywide data would be too large to incorporate into this template.
 There are no outstanding enforcement actions or appeals concerning locally important local loss of heritage assets and locally important buildings within Allensmore parish at present.
 No historic records of any planning enforcement action or appeals concerning locally important buildings.
 There are no conservation areas within Allensmore.
 To wherever possible improve upon or otherwise maintain current status.
 Current status must be verified by Development Management and Enforcement Officers, but the NDP can help to avoid enforcement action and appeals during the plan period.
-Council Dvt Mgt records (searched August 2017) SEA Topic cover ed by objective: C limatic Factors
+Council Dvt Mgt records (searched August 2017)